ST. PAUL’S EV. LUTHERAN CHURCH

 Life isn’t waiting for the storm to pass.
 It’s about learning how to dance in the rain.

 The Wyoming Valley Chapter of the American Red Cross announces the

-following Back Mountain blood drive location for the month of March:
+following Back Mountain blood drive location for the month of April:

 Dallas American Legion (Memorial Highway)